data-dot-all/dataall/documentation/userguide/docs/shares.md

 ## **Approve/Reject a share request (approver)**

-Click on **Learn more** in the `SUBMITTED` request and in the share view you can check the tables and folders added or revoked in the request.
+As an approver, click on **Learn more** in the `SUBMITTED` request and in the share view you can check the tables and folders added or revoked in the request.
 This is the view that approvers see, it now contains buttons to approve or reject the request.

 ![submit_share_2](pictures/shares/shares_submitted.png#zoom#shadow)